 The Trans-Atlantic & Pacific Project

-How can instructors of technical writing give their students experience in preparing texts for translation and localization and working with translators?
+How can instructors of writing give their students experience in preparing texts for translation and localization and working with translators?
 Similarly, how can instructors of translation give their students experience at working with source texts and their authors, most of whom are subject matter experts but not experts in writing?
 The network of partners participating in the Trans-Atlantic & Pacific Project establishes links between students in different countries so that each learns from the other.
-In so doing, students become aware of the diversity of the world community in which their technical documents travel.
+In so doing, students become aware of the diversity of the world community in which their documents travel.

 Current Network of Participating Instructors and Institutions

 Belén López Arroyo

 Vívian de Moraes